MAPSIM-co/Mapsim_Assistance_Bot/README.md

 * ⚠️ Important:

-    **If you are on Windows (32/64 bit) or macOS, make sure to copy the Expert file that matches your operating system into the MQL5/Experts/ folder.**
+    **If you are on Windows (32/64 bit) or macOS, make sure to copy the Expert file that matches your operating system into the MQL5/Experts/File.**

 * Restart MetaTrader 5 to load the Expert Advisor.

-    * If you Not Install Meta Trader 5 In Your OS , You Can Download Free Meta Trader 5 From [here](https://www.metatrader5.com/en/download)
+  * If you Not Install Meta Trader 5 In Your OS , You Can Download Free Meta Trader 5 From **[here](https://www.metatrader5.com/en/download)**

 ---